-- Risk controls are observed to be in place.
-For example, fall arrest systems for working at height, fully functional and inspected fire appliances, and full control of access to hazardous areas. - Leaders may be observed checking risk controls are in place, or talking to those who are not implementing the controls.
+Assessment Evidence A Performing Business Observations Risk controls are observed to be in place.
+For example, fall arrest systems for working at height, fully functional and inspected fire appliances, and full control of access to hazardous areas.
+Leaders may be observed checking risk controls are in place, or talking to those who are not implementing the controls during their health and safety walk-arounds / safe behaviour observations.

-- Workers are able to explain the checks that they perform before exposure to a risk in their work, to ensure that they are controlling the risks effectively. - Workers may also be able to explain any checks they undertake on others (eg contractors), and can give examples of support to speak to other workers if poor practices are observed.
-A "we don't do that around here" culture is in place. - Workers say that hazards and incidents are generally reported, investigated and acted on.

-Leaders are able to explain the information they provide to their leader (right up to the governance level) on risk control effectiveness.

-- There may be a policy or procedure that encompasses the monitoring activity that the business will undertake on risk controls (their own or contractors and others). - Workers receive monitoring information about the effectiveness of controls and are involved in discussing ways to improve controls. - Monitoring reports and frameworks may exist which demonstrate the monitoring activity undertaken on key risk control indicators.
-This may include exposure monitoring, health monitoring and engineering tests for example. - There may be investigation reports and evidence that follow-up actions have been identified and implemented.

 Key risk controls have been identified for critical risks, and these are monitored.
 The results of this monitoring inform senior leader action and decisions.
 For example, the number of conformances/non-conformances with working at height controls monitored through workplace observations.

-The workers in the business check that controls are in place before each risk exposure.
+Interviews with Workers Workers are able to explain the checks that they perform before exposure to a risk in their work, to ensure that they are controlling the risks effectively.
+Workers may also be able to explain any checks they undertake on others (eg The workers in the business check that controls are in place before each risk exposure.
 They are able to articulate why a control is required and understand which risk is being managed and why.
-An example of this is a circuit de-energising and earthing checking procedure used before working on conductors or evaluation of the isolation of an area below workers working at height to prevent harm from dropped objects.
+An example of this is a circuit de- energising and earthing checking procedure used before working on conductors or evaluation of the isolation of an area below workers working at height to prevent harm from dropped objects.
 The business has monitoring programmes in place that verify that this is being completed, and may have an external verification process that checks the monitoring programme is effective.
-Monitoring activity leads to demonstrable change and improvement over time, and the business is constantly looking for ways to improve in consultation with workers and representatives.
+Monitoring activity leads to demonstrable change and improvement over time, and the business is constantly looking for ways to improve in consultation with workers and representatives. contractors).
+Workers say that hazards and incidents are generally reported, investigated and acted on.
+Interviews with Leaders Leaders are able to explain the information they provide to their leader (right up to the governance level) on risk control effectiveness.
+Documentation There may be a policy or procedure that encompasses the monitoring activity that the business will undertake on risk controls (their own or contractors and others).
+Workers receive monitoring information about the effectiveness of controls and are involved in discussing ways to improve controls.
+Monitoring reports and frameworks may exist which demonstrate the monitoring activity undertaken on key risk control indicators.
+This may include exposure monitoring, health monitoring and engineering tests for example.
+There may be investigation reports and evidence that follow-up actions have been identified and implemented.
 There are high participation rates in programmes around health - particularly the health monitoring programme - and this type of monitoring is used to inform decisions and action.
 The business constantly reviews guidance, standards and national good practice as one of the methods for ensuring the effectiveness of risk controls.
 The business investigates and manages them to conclusion.